 In the Exhibit

-We were the first zoo to successfully breed Cuban crocodiles as part of the AZA Species Survival Program, and we’re committed to the conservation of the species.
+We were the among the first zoos to successfully breed Cuban crocodiles as part of the AZA Species Survival Program, and we’re committed to the conservation of the species.

 Fly River Turtle